πΊοΈ Overview

 The

-linkcommand is almost identical in usage to theformatcommand, complete with support for the--dry-runflag to preview changes without creating files.
+linkcommand is almost identical to theformatcommand, complete with support for the--dry-runflag to preview changes without creating files.

 Example Output